HoffsMH/dotfiles/taskell.md

 - get all aliases out of zsh it can only slow down startup and couples the shell to the useful commands
     > my thoughts on this has changed, if I want autocomplete then I want an alias but if my arguments are usually files or there are no arguments then its a bash script
 - awesome keybind for temp hiding window?
-- bookmarking into capture also bulk bookmarking
 - keybind to just move ALL clients from one to another screen
-- keybind to focus master no matter where in stack you are
 - just get a simple mp3 into dotfiles and make it link to something for `timer` command to play

 ## Waiting on Something